Spinal Stenosis Treatment

 A chiropractor will also thoroughly examine a patient’s medical history.
 Typically, the progression of stenosis will have indicators, such as the development of osteoarthritis, a lessening of space between vertebrae, and so on.

 Once a chiropractor has identified where in the spine has been affected, they will apply gentle adjustments to help restore range of motion and widen space in the spinal canal for nerve flow.
 Back adjustments are a short, targeted thrust to the vertebrae which will restore bones to their natural alignment in the spine.
 If stenosis has been acquired through a herniated disc or spondylolisthesis, a chiropractor will focus targeted adjustments to the damaged vertebrae.
-By also incorporating soothing treatments such as ultrasound therapy and cryotherapy, a chiropractor can help to repair the disc and remove inflammation, thus widening the space in the spinal canal.
+By also incorporating soothing treatments such as ultrasound therapy, a chiropractor can help to repair the disc and remove inflammation, thus widening the space in the spinal canal.

 Living with Spinal Stenosis